cjcdoomed/stash-permission-viewer-plugin/readme.md

 # The Permission Viewer Plugin

-Extends your Atlassian Stash instance to display project and repository permissions to anyone with view access.
+Extends your Atlassian Bitbucket instance to display project and repository permissions to anyone with view access.

 The plugin shows two tabs: